ofajs/ofa-v4-docs/docs/en/api/temp-syntax/fill.md

 ## Template List Rendering

-You can use the `template` element and add the `name` attribute to customize temporary templates within a component.
-When using `x-fill`, use the `name` attribute to specify the template name to be filled.
+You can use the `template` element and add the `name` property to customize temporary templates within a component.
+When using `x-fill`, use the `name` property to specify the template name to be filled.

 Here is an example demonstrating how to use template list rendering: